LeRoy Collins: Return to politics

 After the war, in 1946 he was elected again to the Florida Senate.
 He was re-elected in 1950, serving until 1954.
 That year a special election was held to fill the remaining two years in the term of Governor Daniel T. McCarty, who had died in office in 1953.

-Collins twice received title of "Most Valuable Senator" (the first time in 1947 by the Capital Press Corps and in 1953 by fellow lawmakers).
+Collins twice received the title of "Most Valuable Senator" (the first time in 1947 by the Capital Press Corps and in 1953 by fellow lawmakers).

 Governorship

-Governor McCarty died just nine months after accession to the office on September 28, 1953, after suffering a debilitating heart attack on February 25.
+Governor McCarty died on September 28, 1953, just nine months after assuming office, having suffered a debilitating heart attack on February 25.
 At that time, Florida had no lieutenant governor, and the president of the Florida Senate, Charley Eugene Johns, became acting governor to serve until a special election.

-Collins challenged Johns in the Democratic primary election and won the nomination.
+Collins challenged Johns in the 1954 Democratic primary election and won the nomination.
 Due to the disenfranchisement of most blacks in the South, the Democratic Party dominated regional politics and a primary win nearly guaranteed victory in the general election.
 Collins was sworn in as governor on January 4, 1955.
-In 1956, he was reelected to serve a regular four-year term, defeating Sumter de Leon Lowry Jr., who ran a one-issue campaign focused on opposition to integration of Florida schools.
-Collins was the first governor of Florida to serve two consecutive terms.
+In 1956, he was reelected to serve a regular four-year term, Collins was the first governor of Florida to serve two consecutive terms.

-In the 1956 election, he made history by becoming the first governor to win election in the first primary election, defeating five other Democratic candidates.
+In the 1956 election, Collins made history by becoming the first governor to win the Democratic nomination without a runoff election, defeating segregationist Sumter de Leon Lowry Jr. and four other Democrats with over 51 percent of the vote.
 During his term, Collins focused on education, working to strengthen the state's school system.
-In the racial unrest due to the Civil Rights Movement seeking enforcement of constitutional rights, he took a moderate course, counseling obedience to the law, though gradually, to avoid disruption.
+In the racial unrest caused by the Civil Rights Movement seeking enforcement of constitutional rights, he took a moderate course, counseling obedience to the law, though gradually, to avoid disruption.
 The state had minimal disorder compared to other states in the Deep South.

 Although he initially condemned the US Supreme Court decision in Brown v.
 Board of Education (1954), as did almost all Southern elected officials, he fought with the Florida Legislature to try to prevent them from passing an "interposition" resolution.
 This indicated the intent of the legislature to "interpose" itself between the citizens of Florida and the United States government to prevent what the legislature contended was an illegal intrusion upon the right of the state by imposing integration.